 - Connection pooling from serverless applications, including support for multi-user pooling

 - Automated caching and invalidation to the cache of your choice (e.g. Redis)

 - Read/Write split (i.e. query routing) to reduce load on write-masters in a multi-node cluster

 - Improving the performance of DML Ingestion, in particular in Analytics Database environments (Pivotal Greenplum and AWS Redshift)

-Heimdall supports Postgres and Postgres based databases (AWS Aurora, Redshift and Greenplum), MySQL and SQL Server databases.
-For caching, it supports Hazelcast, Redis, Gemfire/Apache Geode and Gridgain/Apache Ignite.
+Heimdall supports a variety of databases including Postgres and Postgres based databases (AWS Aurora, Redshift and Greenplum), MySQL and SQL Server databases.
+For caching, it supports Hazelcast and Redis.

 Heimdall optimally operates via a two-layer cache system.
 The first layer (L1) is an in-heap cache, the size of which is controlled by the heap size in the VDB->proxy settings.
 The second layer (L2) is used as secondary storage and as a means of communication amongst the deployed proxies.
 The user will choose any of the supported cache engines to provide a distributed cache between nodes.

 In implementing Heimdall, one frequent question is "what is the performance impact"?
 This is a difficult question to answer as the variables can be quite complex including: